-In addition to the longstanding practice of the Government of Republika Srpska of refusing to deliver documentation on government sessions to OHR, since October 2021, the RS National Assembly has prevented OHR staff from attending parliament sessions.
-This recently established practice has continued in the reporting period, thus preventing my staff from carrying out the mandate of my office in accordance with Annex 10 to the General Framework Agreement for Peace.
+In addition to the long-standing practice of the Government of the Republika Srpska of refusing to deliver documentation on government sessions to the Office of the High Representative, since October 2021, the National Assembly of the Republika Srpska has prevented staff of the Office of the High Representative from attending parliament sessions.
+This recently established practice continued in the reporting period, thus preventing my staff from carrying out the mandate of my office in accordance with annex 10 to the General Framework Agreement for Peace.

-In Republika Srpska, the legality of the existence of the High Representative and OHR was publicly questioned numerous times, particularly by SNSD leader Milorad Dodik.
+In the Republika Srpska, the legality of the existence of the High Representative and her Office was publicly questioned numerous times, in particular by the SNSD leader, Mr. Dodik.

 VI.
-Public Security and Law Enforcement, including Intelligence Reform
+Public security and law enforcement, including intelligence reform

-Law Enforcement
+Law enforcement

 The practice of inappropriate political interference in operational policing has not diminished during the reporting period.
 Contested appointments of top police officials continue to plague Bosnia and Herzegovina.

-On 9 February 2023, after months of delay, the Council of Ministers of Bosnia and Herzegovina appointed a new Border Police Director, State Information and Protection Agency Deputy Director, and two Directorates for Coordination of Police Bodies Deputy Directors.
+On 9 February 2023, after months of delay, the Council of Ministers of Bosnia and Herzegovina appointed a new Border Police Director, State Information and Protection Agency Deputy Director and two Directorates for Coordination of Police Bodies Deputy Directors.
 The Independent Board of Bosnia and Herzegovina sent the list of successful candidates to the Council of Ministers of Bosnia and Herzegovina in August 2022.

 However, the Council of Ministers of Bosnia and Herzegovina did not yet appoint the new Border Police Deputy Director and the Directorate for Coordination of Police Bodies Director at the same session.
 The mandates of officials in these two posts expired in May 2022, and those officials continue to work in technical mandates.

-On 21 February, the Independent Board of Bosnia and Herzegovina launched a new public vacancy for these two posts.
-On 28 March, the Independent Board of Bosnia and Herzegovina did not review the received applications for the two posts due to an inconclusive discussion on an unrelated agenda item and a resulting loss of quorum.
+On 21 February, the Independent Board of Bosnia and Herzegovina launched a new public vacancy announcement for these two posts.
+On 28 March, the Independent Board of Bosnia and Herzegovina did not review the received applications for the two posts owing to an inconclusive discussion on an unrelated agenda item and a resulting loss of quorum.

 On 9 March, the Sarajevo Canton Government dismissed the Sarajevo Canton Police Commissioner after a long period of politically charged controversy and appointed an acting Police Commissioner at the same session.